 Some tempeh is better than others, so if you find upon mixing it into the syrup the tempeh breaks into a billion tiny pieces then don’t worry.
 The dish will still taste just as good and once the mixture dries it will stick together in clumps anyway.

 Like with most of my recipes, there’s room to screw up a little.
 A little bit more or less of any ingredient isn’t going to cause disaster, and if you want to spice things up then add some fresh chili into the mix.
-The coriander also isn’t necessary, but I like its mild lemony flavour (for best results toast some coriander seeds and grind them into powder, but you can also use 1/8 to 1/4 teaspoon ground coriander if that isn’t an option.
+The coriander also isn’t necessary, but I like its mild lemony flavour – for best results toast some coriander seeds and grind them into powder, but you can also use 1/8 to 1/4 teaspoon ground coriander if that isn’t an option.

 Indonesian Kering Tempe Manis

 - Line a large plate with a few layers of kitchen roll.
 Heat a few inches of oil to medium high in a wok and begin to fry everything in batches, starting with the tempeh.
-Remove from the oil and drain on kitchen roll when it browns lightly and becomes crispy.
+Remove from the oil and drain on the kitchen roll when it browns lightly and becomes crispy.

 - Allow the tempeh to cool a little before serving (it’s texturally best once it’s completely cooled, or even refrigerated).